Best Practices for Amplifying Your University Recruiting Program

 Another major consideration?
 Closing the loop on candidates you don’t move forward with.
 Stacey sees plenty of cases where university candidates don't get closure.
 “Candidates apply to your company, and either never hear back, or maybe they apply, have a phone screen, and then never hear back.”
 Stacey says.
 “It can be a large damper on your brand.”

 That’s especially hazardous in a university environment.
 Experiences with your brand—good or bad—will be quick to spread across the community.
-Clear and constant communication will help you use that to your advantage.
+Having a clear and constant communication style will help you use that to your advantage.

 There’s no singular tell-all metric for measuring success in university recruitment—generally speaking, your performance indicators should be tailored to your individual business and program goals.